This site uses affiliate links and I may earn a commission at no extra cost to you.

 In my version, I poached the peaches in a fragrant vanilla-infused simple syrup, while the homemade raspberry melba sauce adds a satisfying tangy contrast to balance the sweetness.
 Top it off with a scoop of vegan vanilla banana ice cream to make your dessert extra special!

 Looking for more fruity vegan desserts?
-Try my mango cake, summer fruit pizza, easy baked pears, and this easy strawberry crumble recipe.
+Try my mango cake, easy nectarine crisp, easy baked pears, and this easy strawberry crumble recipe.

 The Ingredient Notes